KellerJordan/negative-self-influence/README.md

 This repository demonstrates a newly observed phenomenon in deep learning:

-*Adding easy examples to the training set tends to **increase** the retrained model's loss on them.*
+*Adding an easy examples to the training set tends to cause the retrained model to become **less** confident on it.*

 ## How to run